-How to find out which OOHPs are EA's
+Not all OOHPs are EAs.
+How to find out which ones are

 Please refer to Annex B that lists OOHPs with NHS Pension Scheme EA status.

 A GP provider's/non-GP provider's 'host board' in NHS Pension Scheme terms